gregsimon/luma-tools/instructions/picorom.md

 # Project Overview
-Using WebUSB open up a serial connection to the PicoROM and communicate with it.
+Using WebSerial open up a serial connection to the PicoROM and communicate with it.
 The protocol for talking with the picorom is implemented in a rust library listed below.
-Please read this file and write the API functions below in pure javascript using the webusb library.
+Please read this file and write the API functions below in pure javascript using the webserial API.

 # Core API
 - list number of picoroms connected to the computer and return an array of their names (strings)